PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image110.png"
 style="width:6.19581in;height:2.53757in" />

-Once you have created the required relationships with the Calendar table, the next step is to create a new Field Parameter for each of the two calendar translations tables.
-Fortunately, creating a Field Parameter for a calendar translation table is just like creating Field Parameter for product names and category names shown earlier.
+Once you have created the required relationships with the **Calendar** table, the next step is to create a new Field Parameter for each of the two calendar translations tables.
+Fortunately, creating a Field Parameter for a calendar translation table is just like creating the Field Parameters for product names and category names shown earlier.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image111.png"
-style="width:5.85524in;height:2.12139in" />
+style="width:6.32152in;height:2.29032in" />

-Don't forget that you need to add a relationship between these new Field Parameters and the **Languages** table to ensure the language filtering strategy works as expected.
+Don't forget that you need to add a relationship between these new Field Parameter tables and the **Languages** table to ensure the language filtering strategy works as expected.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image112.png"
-style="width:2.9133in;height:3.71895in" />
+style="width:2.98184in;height:3.80645in" />

 Once you have created the Field Parameters for **Translated Month Names** and **Translated Day Names**, you can begin to surface them in a